यह जवानी है दीवानी

 Going into this summer's first much-marketed big-banner release, I did not have high expectations.
 With a title like Yeh jawaani hai deewani ("youth is crazy") and trailers full of gamboling, gorgeous young people, I braced myself for yet another cinematic glorfication and idealization of youth culture.
 But the movie that I saw was not the movie I was expecting.
 While it is a simple story, unburdened by much nuance or depth, Yeh jawaani hai deewani at its best moments shows a pleasantly surprising maturity, touching some of those same themes I was contemplating after my reunion.

 The four central characters of Yeh jawaani hai deewani span the space of youth-movie archetypes like points on a compass.
 Aditi (Kalki Koechlin) is a free-spirited, independent girl whose brashness conceals a tender heart.
-Avi (Aditya Roy Kapur) is a bro, obsessed with booze and sex.
+Avi (Aditya Roy Kapur) is pure dude-bro, obsessed with booze and sex.
 He both adores and envies his best friend Bunny (Ranbir Kapoor), the charismatic, impulsive hero who harbors big dreams of seeing the world and saving it all in his scrapbook.
 And Naina (Deepika Padukone) is a boxed-in, studious overachiever, sure there is more to life than her medical books but not sure how to begin to pursue it.

 While they embody familiar youth-romance tropes, though, these four characters are not Karan-Johar-college-student young people; they are something closer to believable young people.
 (Well, mostly believable, except for one delightfully filmi chase-and-melee sequence through a Manali marketplace.)
 And, even more importantly, the characters grow up.
 Over the course of the eight years that pass in the film, these four young people think about who they are, who they want to be, what they want out of life.
 They become less absolute, less intense; they develop a more realistic outlook, they begin to understand that life requires a series of compromises and that compromise isn't necessarily weakness or failure.
 They don't all do it at the same rate, and they don't all reach the same conclusions.
 But they do each find some measure of maturity.